 She also had a problem it seemed with her former husband, who with F.W.
 DeKlerk (both he and Mandela were for years fully paid up members of theOne World Order) accepting the Nobel Peace Award, as well as a generous cheque of $1.4 million, beamed with delight.

 When Mandela finally walked free from prison in 1990 he proclaimed loudly to the watching world by proclaiming: “I salute the SACP [South African Communist Party] for its sterling contribution for democracy.”
 He would later be photographed with Joe Slovo in front of the communist hammer and sickle flag (see picture above).

 Joe Slovo would later serve in Mandela’s government before dying of cancer.

-The ANC have always been intertwined with the SACP and one cannot act without the others consent, and mention should also be made of the infamous "spear of the nation," this being another military wing of the ANC.
+The ANC has always been intertwined with the SACP and one cannot act without the consent of the other, and mention should also be made of the infamous “spear of the nation,” this being another military wing of the ANC.

 The SACP with Moscow money had hoped as well to facilitate the use of the ports of Durban and Cape Town to be hopefully used and fitted for the then mighty Soviet naval fleet to berth and re-supply; thankfully none of this happened.

 When Joseph Slovo died in 1995 the then entire ANC “high command” including Nelson Mandela and his successor Thabo Mbeki, who it seems, had received military training in the old communist Soviet Union, attended the funeral orations and tributes as well as Gerry Adams of Sinn Fein/IRA.
 “Birds of a feather flock together” as they say, and how true.